White Leather color | Angelus White Acrylic Leather Paint

 -

-A small 29.5 ml jar is enough for a pair of leather shoes.
+A small jar of 29.5 ml is enough for a pair of leather shoes.

 -

-A larger bottle of 118 ml is enough for, for example, a car seat or a leather-covered dining chair.
+A larger bottle of 118 ml is sufficient for, for example, a car seat or a leather-covered dining chair.

 -